mbabynames search ✿

 Fern Pearl

-Fern ("noble and strong") and Pearl ("pearl").
+Fern ("fern plant") and Pearl ("pearl").
 Two distinct meanings that create a name with range.
 Fern ends on a nasal sound.
 Pearl's opening P avoids any muddiness.

 Flowing and rhythmic